 Clarity: Timeboxing provides clarity by defining boundaries both on project outcomes and on project timelines.
 Project managers have the added benefit of knowing that by the end of X time period, Y item will be completed.

 Timeboxing is even a great way to instill mundane but valuable tasks into your daily life.
 For example, many mental health professionals suggest setting aside just five minutes a day for mindful breathing and meditation.
 This five-minute timebox can fit its way into any part of your schedule, with excellent physical and mental benefits.
-Even setting aside five minutes a day to tidy up a bedroom and make your bed is a timebox that adds to mental calm by providing a clear space and also saves valuable time on weekend or seasonal cleanups.
+Even setting aside five minutes a day to tidy up a bedroom and make your bed is a timebox that adds to mental calm by providing a clear space.

 Take timeboxing with you